-US prosecutors get indictment against Wikileaks' Assange
+US prosecutors get indictment against WikiLeaks' Assange

 Any procedure "short of sealing will not adequately protect the needs of law enforcement at this time because, due to the sophistication of the defendant, and the publicity surrounding the case, no other procedure is likely to keep confidential the fact that Assange has been charged", the document reads.

-US officials have previously acknowledged that federal prosecutors based in Alexandria have been conducting a lengthy criminal investigation into WikiLeaks and its founder.
+US officials previously acknowledged that federal prosecutors based in Alexandria have been conducting a lengthy criminal probe into WikiLeaks and its founder.

 Representatives of the US administration of President Donald Trump, including Secretary of State Mike Pompeo, have publicly called for Assange to be aggressively prosecuted.